Volunteer induction sessions

 - Maintenance/Handyman - Polish House Rowville

-- Bridges Connecting Communities - Administration assistant
+- Bridges Connecting Communities - Administration assistant, drivers and seniors and catering assistant

 - Rowville-Lysterfield Community News - distribution walkers